 The first test is usually scheduled before undergraduate students enter a medical school.
 It’s known as an eligibility test or MCAT (Medical College Admission Test) which is aimed to check students’ readiness for medical school.
-In other words, it assesses students’ ability to comprehend and perceive scientific information and personal skills essential to become an anesthesiologist aftewards.
+In other words, it assesses students’ ability to comprehend and perceive scientific information and personal skills essential to become an anesthesiologist.
 Students who successfully pass this test and score well on it are permitted to enter a medical school and pursue a graduate degree to become an anesthesiologist.
 MCAT is one of the main challenges on your way to becoming an anesthesiologist, therefore you must work really hard to get high scores well at the exam.

 The next test is required for getting a license to practice anesthesiology.
 This test is compiled and administered by the American Board of Anesthesiology and takes place at Pearson Vue Testing Centers located across the country.
 This exam is broken into two parts and usually is carried out each year in August.

-Part One test is aimed to determine student’s knowledge in such disciplines as anatomy, pharmacology, anesthesia procedures, clinical sciences and anesthesia in obstetrics and pediatrics.
+Examination part one is aimed to determine student’s knowledge in such disciplines as anatomy, pharmacology, anesthesia procedures, clinical sciences and anesthesia in obstetrics and pediatrics.
 The test itself consists of two sections lasting for 2 hours and 20 minutes each.
 Test takers must give answers to 250 multiple-choice questions.

 Anesthesiologists who take sub-specialty such as pain medicine, hospice and critical care will have to take an additional exam to be allowed to practice in these sub-specialties.
 This exam is aimed to check the basic and clinical science as well as subspecialties and ethics in anesthesiology.

 These are the main exams on your way to become an anesthesiologist.
+If you require further information on how to become an anesthesiologist browse the other pages for more information.